ihsaninh/ihsaninh/README.md

 # Hi, there 👋

 My name is Ihsan Nurul Habib and I'm a Frontend Developer/Mobile Developer.
 I'm from Indonesia, living in Bogor and currently working at PT Meteor Inovasi Digital and placed to work at Axiata Digital Services Indonesia.
-I work with few new technology, like React, React Native, Flutter, and Vue, Also PHP with Laravel.
+I work with few new technology, like React, React Native, Flutter, and Vue, also PHP with Laravel.

 ## &#x270d; Blog & Writing